afonsopacifer/slush-tangerine/README.md

 > Front-End boilerplate generator with tangerine flavor.

-## How to use install and use the generator?
+## How to install and use the generator?

 Install the slush: